asreview/asreview/docs/source/guides/sim_overview.rst

 indices of the papers you want to start the simulation with.

-The ``--n_instances`` argument controls the number of records that have to be labelled before the model is retrained again and is set at 1 by default.
+The ``--n_instances`` argument controls the number of records that have to be labeled before the model is retrained again and is set at 1 by default.
 If you want to reduce the number of training iterations, for example to limit the size of your state file and the time to simulate, you can increase ``--n_instances``.